 8. Sip on some golden milk.

 It turns out the same ingredient that gives this hip drink its unique golden color may also help you ward off a cold.
-Curcumin, one of the compounds found in turmeric, has been shown to have antiviral and antimicrobial properties that can help fight infections.
+Curcumin, one of the compounds found in turmeric, has been shown8 to have antiviral and antimicrobial properties that can help fight infections.
 Try adding some black pepper to your latte to boost the absorption and bioavailability of the turmeric for an even stronger effect.

 9. Suck on garlic.

 Yup, you read that right—garlic breath is good for repelling more than just vampires, it may just help you fend off a cold.
 Garlic has been heralded for its healing properties for centuries, and now there's some science to back it up.
-Research has found that garlic has strong antimicrobial and antiviral properties, perfect for bolstering the immune system.
+Research has found that garlic9 has strong antimicrobial and antiviral properties, perfect for bolstering the immune system.
 Although there are limited studies on the specific use of garlic for the treatment and prevention of sore throats, one study found that participants who took a garlic supplement for 12 weeks reported fewer incidences of the common cold and shorter duration when illness was reported.
 If you are desperate to kick your sore throat, it might be worth the garlic breath to give this one a try.

 10. Try echinacea and sage spray.